rainxh11/epay-gateway-dotnet/Chargily.EpayGateway.NET/README.md

 # Requirements
 1. Get your API Key/Secret from [ePay by Chargily](https://epay.chargily.com.dz) dashboard for free

-The package needs to be configured with your account's secret key, which is available in the [ePay Dashboard][api-keys].

 # How to use
 this package provide `ChargilyEpayClient` client, to create payment request use:
 ```csharp